janelia-cellmap/igneous-daskified/README.md

 # igneous-daskified

-This repository is for creating meshes nad skeletons from segmentations.
+This repository is for creating meshes from segmentations, and skeletons from meshes.
+Much of it the essential mesh code is based on [igneous](https://github.com/seung-lab/igneous), but with an attempt to use dask.

 ## Installation
 Install it via `pip install git+https://github.com/janelia-cellmap/igneous-daskified.git@main